blacksmithgu/obsidian-dataview/docs/fields.md

 - `file.etags`: An array of all explicit tags in the note; unlike `file.tags`, does not include subtags.
 - `file.aliases`: An array of all aliases for the note.

-If the file has a date inside it's title (of form `yyyy-mm-dd` or `yyyymmdd`), or has a `Date` field/inline field, it also obtains the following attributes:
+If the file has a date inside its title (of form `yyyy-mm-dd` or `yyyymmdd`), or has a `Date` field/inline field, it also has the following attributes:

 - `file.day`: The date contained in the file title (a date).